July 9, 2025

 SSRIs can be used to manage some of the symptoms of trauma/PTSD.
 Those with trauma/PTSD have a chemical imbalance in the brain, which can be rebalanced with medications.

-Integrative Psych is an NYC-based private practice specializing in the treatment of trauma, PTSD, and related conditions.
+Integrative Psych is a private practice specializing in the treatment of trauma, PTSD, and related conditions.
 Many of our clients are based in Brooklyn, Queens, New Jersey, Manhattan (Chelsea, Village, Lower East Side, Upper East Side, Upper West Side, Tribeca, SoHo), Connecticut, Westchester but our trauma therapists are licensed to treat anyone in the state of New York.

 Integrative Psych takes a compassionate, comprehensive and holistic approach to trauma diagnosis and treatment.
 We will carefully explore your present life and early life, evaluating all factors that could be contributing to your trauma.